elizafinance/roadmap/README.md

-# 🚀 H3IR DeFAI Platform Roadmap
+# 🚀 DEFAI Platform Roadmap

-> Building the future of decentralized finance and NFT ecosystems on Solana
+> Building the future of decentralized finance and NFT ecosystems on Solana with AI-accelerated development

 ## 📋 Overview

-The H3IR DeFAI platform combines NFT minting, token swapping, staking rewards, and estate management into a comprehensive DeFi ecosystem.
-This roadmap outlines our path to mainnet launch.
+The DEFAI Workspace platform combines NFT minting, token swapping, staking rewards, and estate management into a comprehensive DeFi ecosystem.
+With AI agents working 18 hours daily, we're accelerating development to achieve mainnet launch by end of July 2025.

 ### 🎯 Vision
 Create a seamless, user-friendly DeFi platform that bridges traditional finance concepts with blockchain innovation through NFTs, staking, and virtual estates.